ShieldMnt/invisible-watermark/README.md

 accuracy
 * The algorithm **cannot guarantee** to decode the original watermarks 100% accurately even though we don't apply any attack.
-* Known defects: Test shows all algorithms do not perform well for web page screenshots or posters with homogenous background color
+* Known defects: Test shows all algorithms do not perform well for web page screenshots or posters with homogeneous background color

 ## Supported Algorithms
 * [**frequency methods**](https://github.com/ShieldMnt/invisible-watermark/wiki/Frequency-Methods)

-> * **dwtDct**: DWT + DCT transform, embed watermark bit into max non-trivial coefficient of block dct coefficents
+> * **dwtDct**: DWT + DCT transform, embed watermark bit into max non-trivial coefficient of block dct coefficients
 >
 > * **dwtDctSvd**: DWT + DCT transform, SVD decomposition of each block, embed watermark bit into singular value decomposition